huangli712/Flink/docs/guide/make.md

 ### LIBS

 Specify the external libraries.
-Now the FLINK software package depends on LAPACK and BLAS heavily.
+Now the this software package depends on LAPACK and BLAS heavily.
 To achieve good performance, the highly optimized LAPACK and BLAS implementations are essential.

 **Possible options**: